JonathanCMitchell/Advanced-Lane-Line-Detection/README.md

 * Special thanks to Kyle Stewart-Frantz who helped me think about how to find the deviations when I was <strong> completely stuck </strong>
 * Originally I was working with jupyter notebooks, and then I got pycharm and my life changed when I figured out how to use the debugger.
 Completely necessary!!
 * I used a pandas dataframe to test individual image sequences without having to process the entire video.I converted the video into a csv and img folder.
 The code for this can be seen in VideoAcquisition.ipynb

+## TODO:
+* Add an erosion step at the very end to get rid of the dots
+* Code cleanup

 #### Twitter: [@jonathancmitch](https://twitter.com/jonathancmitch)
 #### Linkedin: [https://www.linkedin.com/in/jonathancmitchell](https://twitter.com/jonathancmitch)